floragunncom/search-guard-docs/auditlogging.md

 searchguard.audit.config.type: <typename>
 ```

 SearchGuard uses the REST API to send the tracked events.
-So for `searchguard.audit.config.http_endpoints`, use a comma-separated list of hostname/IP and the REST port (default 9200).
+So for `searchguard.audit.config.http_endpoints`, use a comma-delimited list of hostname/IP and the REST port (default 9200).
 For example:

 ```
 searchguard.audit.config.http_endpoints: 192.168.178.1:9200,192.168.178.2:9200